How exactly do you say butterfly in Italian?

 Common verbs with butterfly in Italian

-A butterfly in Italian can most commonly svolazzare, fly about, or simply volare, to fly.
+A butterfly in Italian can most often svolazzare, to fly about, or simply volare, to fly.

 To fly about